freeman-industries/shadowsocks-server-kit/README.md

 # Requirements

-This software is designed to be installed onto a Ubuntu 14.04 LTS system.
+This software is designed to be installed onto a Ubuntu 16.04 LTS system.
 You can use a different UNIX system, but the steps for installing all dependencies will vary.

+Remember to run `sudo apt update` first on a fresh server.

 - Git (`sudo apt install git`)
-- Upstart (warning: not available on Ubuntu 15+)
 - Shadowsocks-libev (`sudo apt install shadowsocks-libev`)

 Place all the files in this package into a directory called `shadowsocks` in your home folder.
 For example, `~/shadowsocks/README.md` or `/home/ubuntu/shadowsocks/README.md`.